emirhankarakoc/e-commerce/README.md

 - if everything is fine, lets start with downloading repo.
 [click here for download](https://github.com/emirhankarakoc/e-commerce/archive/refs/heads/main.zip)

-### After downloading, unzip the repo and open folder.
+### After downloading, unzip the repo and open it.
 As you see, there is two folders.
 One of them is backend called `backend-springboot` other one is frontend called `frontend-reactjs` (simple)
 <br> Choose a folder and open it then `right click menu - open with VSCode/Intellij Idea`.